DinoChiesa/ApiLoadGen/README.md

 charts to present interesting-looking data.

-Job Control
+Data Model
 ----------------------

 The NodeJS app is itself strictly an API server.
 It presents a simple interface to manage resources known as jobs, sequences, and requests.

 Jobs consist of a server name and scheme, a set of default http headers to send with each request, 1..N "included" request sequences, and a reference to a load-profile.
 (FYI: All of the job definition metadata is stored in App Services.
-In this case, "includes" is an App Services entity relationship, so that a GET on `/org/app/jobs/{job-id}/includes/sequences` will give all the sequences.)
+In this case, "includes" is an App Services entity relationship, so that a GET on `/org/app/jobs/{job-id}/includes/sequences` will give all the sequences.
+But actually this server obscures the /org/app part of the App Services url, so the url starts with /jobs....)
 The load profile simply describes how many requests to make in a given hour of the day.

-A sequence consists of 1..M "request implementations", a desired iteration count for th sequence (1..?), and a time to delay between iterations.
-The request implementations are a nested object containing a reference to a request entity (==uuid), and a set of extractions to perform on the response.
+A sequence consists of 1..M "request implementations", a desired iteration count for the sequence (1..?), and a time to delay between iterations.
+The request implementations are a child object containing a reference to a request entity (==uuid), and a set of extractions to perform on the response.

-A request consiste of a descriptive name, an HTTP verb, a url path, a set of 0..P HTTP headers particular for this request, and optionally a payload for the request.
+A request consists of a descriptive name, an HTTP verb, a url path, a set of 0..P HTTP headers particular for this request, and optionally a payload for the request.

 For example: